AdaCore/ada-spark-rfcs/README.md

 ### Creating an issue

-**All features ideas that are not in a very close to finished state** should go through an issue first.
+**All features ideas that are not very close to a finished state** should go through an issue first.
 It is expected that, in most cases, features ideas should go through an issue first, so that we can assess the interest there is around it.